L'Oréal: Recent history and acquisitions

+In April 2023, L'Oréal purchased Australian luxury cosmetics brand Aesop for US$2.53 billion.
+In December 2023, L'Oréal announced its acquisition of the Danish research company Lactobio.

+In 2024, L’Oréal announced its acquisition of Gjosa, a Swiss water conservation startup.
+In February 2024, L’Oréal announced its signing of a long-term global licensing agreement for the creation, development and distribution of luxury beauty products by the Italian brand Miu Miu.

+In August 2024, L'Oréal opened a research and innovation center in India.
+In December 2024, L'Oréal expanded its portfolio by acquiring a stake in a leading Korean cosmetics company Gowoonsesang Cosmetics and its brand Dr.G from Swiss retailer Migros.
+In March 2025, L’Oréal sold hair care brand Carol's Daughter to an unnamed entrepreneur.

+In June 2025, L'Oreal signed an agreement to acquire haircare brand Color Wow.

+In October 2025, L'Oreal announced a deal to buy Kering's beauty business for approximately €4 billion.
+The deal includes cologne brand House of Creed and exclusive rights to develop fragrances and beauty products for Kering labels—including Gucci and Balenciaga—for 50 years.

 Corporate affairs

 Head office

 L'Oréal Group has its head office in the Centre Eugène Schueller in Clichy, Hauts-de-Seine, close to Paris.
 The building, constructed in the 1970s from brick and steel, replaced the former Monsavon factory, and employees moved into the facility in 1978.
 1,400 employees work in the building.
 In 2005, Nils Klawitter of Der Spiegel said "the building, with its brown glazed façade of windows, is every bit as ugly as its neighbourhood."
 Klawitter added that the facility "gives the impression of a high-security zone" due to the CCTV cameras and security equipment.
-The world's largest hair salon is located inside the head office building.
-As of 2005, 90 hairdressers served 300 women, including retirees, students, and unemployed people, per day; the customers are used as test subjects for new hair colours.